Behavioral design | AI interaction design | Design strategy

 But the moment they tried to make it theirs to add a detail, change a phrase, switch the language; the skill problem came back.

-We got users past the blank page and offered a personal first draft, only to drop them back into the same challenge.
 Ultimately, their writing skills will determine if they complete the customisation, and most likely, they won’t.

 How do we get users to engage with the AI's output without making them work too hard?